CSCI-4830-002-2014/challenge-week-4/README.md

 # What is the most difficult part about this week's challenge?

 I would have to say that the last two challenges of Refine took me a bit and just getting Node and the js files up and running gave me a little trouble.
+It was more of the installing through Windows that I had to give up on and then end up doing on my VM instead.

 # Show and tell